-If most of the things you know about electric eels are limited to what you have seen from the movies or cartoons, then you’re not alone.
+If most of the things you know about electrifying facts about eels are limited to what you have seen from the movies or cartoons, then you’re not alone.
 As a matter of fact, most people have so many misconceptions about this majestic sea creature.
 You may think those movies have overplayed the abilities of this animal, but if there’s one thing those movies and cartoons have taught, they’re right to say we should avoid them.
 Here are more interesting, if not shocking (pun intended) facts about electric eels that you should know.

 They Aren’t Really Eels

 Sound surprised?
-Despite their eel-like appearance the name is actually a misleading common name, used primarily to describe the electric eel.
+Despite their electrifying facts eel-like appearance the name is actually a misleading common name, used primarily to describe the electric eel.
 They’re not even closely related to real eels which are the Anguilloformes.
 They’re actually fish, particularly a knife fish, belonging to order Gymnotiformes, which are rather related to catfish and carps.